 4.4.
 In the event that Impulse notifies the Client of a necessary amendment to the Project Schedule then the Client, subject to these Terms and Conditions, shall have the right to suspend the Services and, on payment in cleared funds for all Services provided by Impulse up until that time, shall have the right to terminate the Agreement.

 5.1.
 All invoices are due on receipt and are deemed to be overdue after 14 days from the date of the invoice unless other due dates are specified in the invoice as agreed in the Project Schedule, in which case any payments will be due on that due date and are deemed overdue after 14 days from that due date.

 5.2.
 Impulse shall charge interest on any sum outstanding after 28 days from the due date at a rate of the higher of 4% above the base lending rate of HSBC Bank PLC or the statutory interest rate.

 5.2.1.
 The Client shall fully indemnify Impulse for any costs incurred in the recovery of any outstanding sums, including, but not limited to, Court fees, the cost of legal advice and any other legal costs.

 5.3.
-Unless an invoice is in another currency as agreed in the Project Schedule, all payments should be made in pound sterling (GBP) (£) and made by cheque payable to Impulse Branding & Marketing Ltd or by electronic bank transfer using the bank account details included on the invoice.
+Unless an invoice is in another currency as agreed in the Project Schedule, all payments should be made in pound sterling (GBP) (£) and made by cheque payable to Impulse Branding & Web Ltd or by electronic bank transfer using the bank account details included on the invoice.

 5.4.
 Advanced payments and payments on account of costs to be incurred should only be made at the direction of Impulse.
 Unsolicited payments may be rejected.